 You are here

-- We must not blame the individual for not understanding information that has not been made clear to him or her.
+- We must not blame the individual for not understanding information that has not been made clear.

-- Everyone, no matter how educated, is at risk for misunderstanding health information if the issue is emotionally charged or complex.
+- Everyone, no matter how educated, is at risk for misunderstanding health information if the topic is emotionally charged or complex.

 - Health care organizations and their systems and procedures have a significant role to play in ensuring understanding in the health care setting.